accellera/uvm/tests/README.txt

 The test must be written in a class named "test" extended from "uvm_test".

-The test must be ENTIRELY self-checking. if is is succesful, it MUST produce the string "TEST PASS" somewhere in its output log file.
+The test must be ENTIRELY self-checking.
+If is is succesful, it MUST produce the string "TEST PASS" somewhere in its output log file.

 The test may be module-based or program-based.

 The package containing the UVM library will have been previously compiled.
 However, may need to be imported.

+Make sure all testcase source files contain the Apache 2.0 copyright statement header.
+If you modify a source file, add your copyright claim to the copyright statement header.